Sometimes our minds are not on our side.

 This one hits hard, especially when you’re putting your time, heart, and energy into creating something meaningful.

-It’s the reason most bloggers give up before they really even give themselves a chance.
+This fear is the reason most bloggers give up before they really even give themselves a chance.

 But here’s the truth: every single blogger starts with zero readers.